SysKitTeam/docs-shell/activation/activation-faq.md

 ---
 title: Activation FAQ
-description: This article outlines frequently asked questions regarding the SysKit Monitor activation.
+description: This article outlines frequently asked questions regarding the SysKit Shell activation.
 author: Andrea Budisa
-date: 24/5/2017
+date: 30/10/2017
 ---
 ### What happens during product activation?
-Product activation is a simple step that takes place during registration of your SysKit Monitor.
+Product activation is a simple step that takes place during registration of your SysKit Shell.
 The users need to enter their product activation code, which is authenticated against the SysKit product activation server to activate the product.
 The entire activation process is quick and easy, and the majority of users will have to perform product activation only once.

 ### Who will be required to activate their products?
-Anyone who purchases the SysKit Monitor will be required to activate the product.
+Anyone who purchases the SysKit Shell will be required to activate the product.
 If the product is ordered online from the SysKit website, the product activation code will be sent via e-mail.

 ### How soon must I activate my product?
 You must activate your product within 30 days of the trial period.